Latin America

 Revolutionary ideas

-Frida Kahlo was extremely fascinated by Trotsky and by the revolutionary ideal.
-It was so that she falsified her birth certificate to make it coincide with the beginning of a major event in the history of her country: The Mexican Revolution.
+Frida Kahlo was highly fascinated by Trotsky and by the revolutionary ideal.
+It was so that she falsified her birth certificate to make it coincide with the beginning of a significant event in the history of her country: The Mexican Revolution.
 Check out our post: Museums Mexico City: Top 8 Museums & More (Updated-2024).

 Who were the Adelitas?